KristofferC/TimerOutputs.jl/README.md

 ## Measuring time consumed outside `@timeit` blocks

-Often, operations that we do not consider time consuming turn out to be relevant.
+Often, operations that we do not consider time-consuming turn out to be relevant.
-However, adding additional timming blocks just to time initializations and other less important calls is annoying.
+However, adding additional timing blocks just to time initializations and other less important calls is annoying.

 The `TimerOutputs.complement!` function can be used to modify a timer and add